YLAI Professional Fellows Program Partner Opportunities

 Designate a supervisor: Host organizations will designate a full-time, high-level staff member to guide the fellow in their professional growth.
 This individual should be excited to help expand the fellows’ business skills and support their development as business and social leaders.

 Share knowledge and collaborate: Host organizations should be prepared to share their experiences and knowledge to help their fellow achieve their learning goals for the fellowship.
-Host are encouraged to provide guidance as fellows design action plans to implement at their own businesses or organizations after the fellowship, and to collaborate with their fellows on the implementations of the action plans.
+Hosts are encouraged to provide guidance as fellows design action plans to implement at their own businesses or organizations after the fellowship, and to collaborate with their fellows on the implementations of the action plans.

 YLAI Professional Fellows’ Countries